peteroupc/MailLib/docs/PeterO.Text.Idna.md

 An XN-label is an LDH label beginning with "xn--" in any combination of case.

 NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called `NormalizationData`  and `IdnaData`  , that include data derived from the Unicode Character Database.
-See he documentation for the NormalizerInput class for the permission otice for the Unicode Character Database.
+See the documentation for the NormalizerInput class for the permission notice for the Unicode Character Database.

 ### Member Summary
 * <code>[DecodeDomainName(string)](#DecodeDomainName_string)</code> - Tries to encode each XN-label of the given domain name into Unicode.